 Letter to the Editor

 Jacob, Aerin L.; Vaccaro, Ismael; Sengupta, Raja; Hartter, Joel; and Chapman, Colin A., "Integrating landscapes that have experienced rural depopulation and ecological homogenization into tropical conservation planning" (2008).
-Geography Scholarship.
+Tropical Conservation Science.
 13.